Applying for Financial Aid

 For other suggestions about writing thank you notes check out the following sites:

 The University does not share donor information with students.
 If you are unsure of how to open the thank you note, you can use Dear Donor, Dear Scholarship Donor, or anything similar.
-If you received a letter or email at your UMSL email address indicating you need to accept your scholarship through the Scholarship Application, then please upload your thank you note there.
+If you received a letter or email at your UMSL email address indicating you need to accept your scholarship through the Scholarship Application, then please submit your thank you note there.
 Otherwise, you can send your thank you notes to the following address:

 Donor Thank You Letters

 Office of Development